nextcloud/documentation/user_manual/files/encryption.rst

 Decrypt your data again
 -----------------------

-If the encryption app was disabled every user can decrypt his files again in his personal settings.
-After this was done he can continue to use his ownCloud without encryption.
+If the encryption app was disabled users can decrypt their files again in their personal settings.
+After this was done they can continue to use their ownCloud without encryption.